1104-Soto-JoseDeJesus/VR-SIMULATOR/README.md

 Within the GUI you can configure armies, run simulations and view the generated histogram figures.
 Use the **Export Figures** button to save these images to a directory of your choice.
+The adjacent **Export Summary Image** button saves a single PNG containing the army preview along with all histograms.

 You will be prompted to create a new setup or load a saved one from the `vr_game_sim/setups` directory.
 Setups can be saved as JSON files for later use.